Long-form guide

 Pattern 2: Capture more than you think you need

-Pattern 3: Step markers for multi-step explanations
+Pattern 3: Step numbers for multi-step explanations

 Pattern 4: Blur generously